uebelack/bug-bounty-hunting-ai/presentation/key-points.md

 * Ask ChatGPT or your favorite LLM.
 * Must-know: OWASP and the Juice Shop app (intentionally insecure).
 * Juice Shop = perfect testing ground for my AI agents.
+* Last year developer conference, needed a side project to learn all this new nice AI stuff

 Attempt #1